osoc22/project-inspector-widget/week1/readme.md

 ❗ These paths require authentication before use
 * GET `/start-scraper/{id}` - to start a specific scraper resource
+* GET `/check-queue` - checks status of the scraper and adds it to the queue if the period is active
 * POST `/scrapers` - to add a new scraper resource
 * GET `/scrapers` - to get the list of all scraper resources
 * GET `/scrapers/{id}` - to get a specific scraper resource